What is DIAMANT?

 The other three clusters are Nonlinear Dynamics of Natural Systems (NDNS+), Genootschap voor Meetkunde en Quantummechanica (GQT), and Stochastics--Theoretical and Applied Research (STAR).
 All four clusters are funded by NWO-EW.

-At present the board of DIAMANT consists of Bart de Smit (UL, chair), Karen Aardal (TUD), Ronald Cramer (UL/CWI), Ben Moonen (RUN) and Tanja Lange (TU/e).
+At present the board of DIAMANT consists of Bart de Smit (UL, chair), Ben Moonen (RUN), Frits Spieksma (TU/e) and Marc Stevens (CWI).
+The research manager is Robin de Jong (UL).

 We organise a semi-annual DIAMANT symposium: in the last week of May, and in the last week of November.
-We contribute to the national mathematics master programme mastermath as well as the research school WONDER.
+We contribute to the national mathematics master programme mastermath.

 DIAMANT comprises participants from CWI, Radboud Universiteit Nijmegen, Rijksuniversiteit Groningen, TU Delft, TU Eindhoven, Universiteit Leiden, Universiteit van Tilburg, Universiteit Twente, Universiteit Utrecht, Universiteit van Amsterdam and Vrije Universiteit Amsterdam.